← Previous Story Fiction Directory Next Story →

 “Bet,” said Jace.

 I don’t know how it got there.
-The polygraph will show that I really believe that.
+The polygraph will only confirm.
 I don’t remember finding it on the factory floor, wrapped in plastic and tied with a ribbon exactly like a piece of candy.
 I don’t remember putting it in my pants pocket.
-I didn’t even know what it was until I dropped it onto my dining room table like it had burned me.
-I collapsed into a chair and covered my face.
+I didn't even know what it was until I peered inside.

 You did it on purpose.

-Trembling, eyes still covered, I allowed this first thought to play itself out.
+Even as the hands covering my eyes trembled, I allowed this first thought to play itself out.
 It never got easier, even after all these years.
-The thought wasn’t mine, just like my numb, throbbing pointer finger wasn’t mine.
+The thought wasn’t mine, I recited, just as the pointer finger wasn’t mine.
+I rubbed the scar, the place where feeling ended.
 After several minutes of deep breaths I searched for my second thought.

 No one would ever know.

 I pinched a corner of the bag, rushed to the sink, flipped on the garbage disposal.
-I held the don’t look at it over the drain but the pointer finger, the puppet, didn't let go.
-After all, this new little voice wasn’t incorrect, strictly speaking.
-Everyone agreed the last finger had been reduced to mush by the machinery.
+I held the don’t look at it over the drain but my pointer finger, the puppet, wouldn't let go.
+After all, this new little voice had a point.
+The report said Bergquist's finger was irretrievable and nobody would question it.

-I beat my temples with the heel of my free palm but still the bag wouldn’t fall
+I beat my temples with the heel of my free palm but the bag wouldn’t fall.
+My thoughts and my reactions to them became indistinguishable.

 How many times can you think something before you believe it?